youlab/FacilitatedExpansion/README.md

 This repository will be updated during the review/revision process of its corresponding manuscript.
-Until a final version is available, any specific inquiries can be directed to the first or the corresponding authors.
+Until a final version is available, any specific inquiries can be directed to the corresponding authors.